• Skip to main content

 Jump to Recipe Print Recipe

 Fondant Potatoes are a classic and elegant way to serve up potatoes.
-Crispy on the outside, and deliciously creamy on the inside!
+Also known as Pomme Fondant or Melting Potatoes, these are crispy on the outside, and deliciously creamy on the inside!
 They’re impressive, flavorful, and so easy to make.
 We make ours unique by adding white wine, fresh garlic, and fresh thyme.
-These are a FABULOUS recipe for Christmas, too!

 fondant potatoes in a cast iron skillet with a sprig of rosemary for garnish